johnhenry/startled/readme.md

-# startled
+# Startled

 Startled is a starting point for creating projects using modern tools and best practices.
+It's a minimal project and a set of customization scripts.

 It makes heavy use of npm as a script runner and package.json for storing project data.

 The project's capabilities can be extended by running scripts (see below).

-## pre-requesties
+## Pre-requesties

 These commands are designed to work on linux and unix machines, including machines running macOS.

-If you're running Windows 10 Professional, you can run them using the [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide?f=255&MSPPError=-2147217396) or within a [Docker container](https://docker.com).
+If you're running Windows 10 Professional, you can run them using the [Windows subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide?f=255&MSPPError=-2147217396) or within a [Docker container](https://docker.com).

+If you're running some other version of Windows, the npm scripts _should_ work, but extension scripts will fail.
+You might want to try [cygwin](https://www.cygwin.com/) in this case, or try downloading and running the script source manually.

 Ensure that these utilities are installed first: